Accenture/mercury/extensions/rest-automation/README.md

 The `keep` and `drop` entries are mutually exclusive where `keep` has precedent over `drop`.
 When keep is empty and drop is not, it will drop only the headers in the drop list.
 The `add` entry allow the developer to insert additional header key-values before it reaches the target service that serves the REST endpoint.

 For content types of XML and JSON, the system will try to convert the input stream into a map.

+For binary content type, the system will check if the input stream is larger than a threshold.
+`threshold` - the default threshold buffer is 50,000 bytes, min is 5,000 and max is 500,000

+If the input stream is small, it will convert the input stream into a byte array and store it in the "body" parameter.

-For binary content type, the system will return a stream ID so that your service can read the stream directly.
+if the input stream is large, it will return a stream ID so that your service can read the data as a stream.

 Cors header processing is optional.
 If present, it will return the configured key-values for pre-flight and regular responses.